element-hq/policies/docs/identity-server/privacy_notice.md

 #### Third Party Identifiers you look up

-Third Party Identifiers you look up are hashed to make it harder (but not always impossible) for us see which Third Party Identifiers you are looking for if they are not already in our database.

-These hashes are logged in our load balancer logs.
+Third Party Identifiers that are looked up are logged in our application logs.
 These logs are kept for not longer than 180 days.

 #### Connection Information